Important question. How many businesses have blogs and produce content?

 The problem is content marketing usually requires many steps before resulting in a sale.
 This makes it difficult to track.
 You first need to visualize your sales funnel by taking all stages of the funnel into consideration.
 You can then find metrics to measure the success of each step.

-In this post, I'll show you some key Google Analytics reports that show you how well your content is doing.
+In this post, I'll show you how to use Google Analytics for content marketing.

 Defining The Goal of Blog Content